Pullipadam: Demographics

 At the 2001 India census, Pullipadam had a population of 9214 with 4545 males and 4669 females.

 Culture

 Pullippadam is a typical Kerala village.
-It is located on the Northern end of the Nilgiri biosphere.
-Two by a third of the village is reserve forest.
+It is located on the northern end of the Nilgiri biosphere.
+Two-thirds of the village is reserved forest.
 About half of the villagers belong to the tribal community.

 Transportation

-Pullippadam village connects to other parts of India through Nilambur town.
-State Highway No.28 starts from Nilambur and connects to Ooty, Mysore and Bangalore through Highways.12,29 and 181.
-National highway No.66 passes through Ramanattukara and the northern stretch connects to Goa and Mumbai.
-The southern stretch connects to Cochin and Trivandrum.
+Pullippadam village is connected to other parts of India through Nilambur town.
+State Highway No.28 starts in Nilambur and connects to Ooty, Mysore and Bangalore through Highways.12,29 and 181.
+National Highway No.66 passes through Ramanattukara.
+The northern stretch of the highway connects to Goa and Mumbai, while the southern stretch to Cochin and Trivandrum.
 State.
-The nearest airport is at Kozhikode.
+The nearest airport is in Kozhikode.
 The nearest major railway station is at Feroke.